XForYouX/Uzuy-Android-10/README.md

 # Disclaimer
 * Uzuy Android 10 Maybe Not Work Some Game For Mali Device & You Need Driver Android 10 Only
 * This App Free Not Paid
+* Some Feature I Add Manual Not For Official Uzuy

 # Driver Uzuy Android 10
 * [Driver Uzuy Android 10](https://github.com/XHYN-PH/switch-android10-guide)